Organizer

 Diamond Sponsor

-Platinum Sponsor & Official Country Partner
+Platinum Sponsor & Country Partner

 WORLD GEOTHERMAL CONGRESS 2026